On a generalization of affinoid varieties: Pro-objects and Ind-objects

 \section{Pro-objects and Ind-objects}

-Here we recall the definitions of pro and ind objects form \cite{SGA4}.
-In this section $\cC$ denotes a category and $\widehat{\cC}$ the category of presheaves of sets over $\cC$, \ie objects of $\widehat{\cC}$ are functors $F: \cC^\circ \to \cS et$ and morphisms are natural transformations between functors.
+Here we recall the definitions of pro and ind objects as given in the first expos\'e of \cite{SGA4}.
+In this section $\cC$ denotes a category and $\widehat{\cC}$ the category of presheaves of sets over $\cC$, \ie the objects of $\widehat{\cC}$ are functors $F: \cC^\circ \to \cS et$ and morphisms are natural transformations between functors.
+To avoid set-theoretical problems the reader can think that $\cC$ is a small category, but we neglect this issue that can always be avoided fixing suitable Grothendieck universes.